 The serving size is smaller, 5g, and this is due to the high bioavailability of the product, meaning a person needs less product for the best results.
 Other brands recommend 10-20 grams a day, where most of withinUs’ studies have concluded that 5 gram of withinUs TruMarine Collagen gives the same benefits since it is used by the body so efficiently.

-I only was able to try this brand once – I received a sample packet in my summer FabFitFun box, and being the brand that you see the most on social media, I was really excited to try it.
-Happy to say there was NO distinguishable taste, and it dissolved really well.
-I did however find the serving size really large – it was 10g and I felt it seemed like a lot.
-I am however really interested in trying more of their product line, like their bone broths (to help with the inflammation I experience with my endometriosis) and their collagen whey protein to enhance my muscle recoveries after working out.
+I loaded up on Vital Proteins products earlier this month, including both the collagen peptides stick packs and container.
+Happy to say there was NO distinguishable taste, and it dissolved really well, with one quick stir.
+I did however find the serving size really large – it was 10g and I felt it seemed like a lot, but it contains 18g of protein in one serving, so I am however really interested in trying more of their product line, like their bone broths (to help with the inflammation I experience with my endometriosis) and their collagen whey protein to enhance my muscle recoveries after working out.
 Plus I love that they now put collagen into capsule form for when you just can’t mix powder with something.
-Unfortunately, since they don’t ship to Canada, you have to use Amazon and not all the products the company offers are available there.
+Vital Proteins also now ships to Canada!
+Shipping isn’t the cheapest, but the product is SO worth it.
+Otherwise, you can use Amazon but not all the products the company offers are available there.

 This is a great, easily dissolvable powder in HOT liquids only.
 I have tried to mix it in smoothies or iced coffees, and it lumps almost instantly, without much hope of getting it to break down.
 Definitely recommend only using this with things like coffee or tea.
 When mixed this way, I find no distinguishable taste, it dissolves instantly, and it’s what I would typically use on the weekends when I am home to make my coffee.
 I usually only use a half scoop though, as I found a full 11g to be overwhelming in a regular sized coffee.
 Unfortunately, since they don’t ship to Canada, you have to use Amazon and is Prime eligible.